PulyaPolya/musicbert_hf/README.md

 The script will save the logits and vocabulary for each predicted feature to the output folder.
 It will also save two CSV files, `annotated_music_df.csv`, which contains the (salami-sliced, quantized, dedoubled) notes of the score annotated with the harmonic analysis annotations, and `chord_df.csv` which contains only the harmonic analysis annotations.
 Finally, if `make_pdf` is true, it will save an annotated PDF of the score as `annotated.pdf`.

-To run with fine-tuned RNBert checkpoints, clone [https://github.com/malcolmsailor/rnbert_checkpoints](https://github.com/malcolmsailor/rnbert_checkpoints) into a subfolder called  `rnbert_checkpoints` and then run
+To run with fine-tuned RNBert checkpoints, run `python supporting_files/download_rnbert_weights.py` and then run

 ```bash
 python scripts/predict.py \